 Suitcase Carry Exercise Pain Relief:

 When weak and left unattended the Quadratus Lumborum muscle tissue becomes stiff and tense, resulting in pain.
-Releasing tightness and overall pain in the Quadratus Lumborum in most cases requires a muscle professional such as a chiropractor.
-However, if you do not want to leave your house and spend hundreds of dollars, another great option is using a personal massage tool.
+Releasing tightness in the Quadratus Lumborum typically requires a muscle professional such as a pt or massage therapist.
+However, there are alternative at-home options that mimic the elbow or knuckle of specialized help.

 An awesome and easy-to-use tool that has helped me and many others is the QL Claw.
 The QL Claw is built specifically for getting into those deep hard-to-reach places that your typical foam roller or lacrosse ball is not designed for.